ppssphysics/UCI_HAR_CourseProject/CodeBook.md

 ## 2. Load all needed .txt files from UCI_HAR_Dataset
    --------------------------------------------------
-   We are not working directly with the raw data in the Inertial_Signals directories of the train and test data so no need to load these.
+   We are only working the already filtered data so no need to load the raw data present in the Inertial_Signals sub directories.--

    We load the following files :

    Text File Name | Description | Row # | Col #